PUBLICATIONS

 Competence in Modern Society.
 This brings together his research on competence and the links between the educational system and society - including the economic and social development of societies.

 Managing Education for Effective Schooling: The Most Important Problem is to Come to Terms with Values.
-This book presents a succinct summary of Dr. Raven's research into the goals of education, their achievement, the unsuspected barriers to their achievement, and the, often surprising, steps which need to be taken to overcome those barriers.
+This book presents a succinct summary of Prof. Raven's research into the goals of education, their achievement, the unsuspected barriers to their achievement, and the, often surprising, steps which need to be taken to overcome those barriers.

 Parents, Teachers and Children: A Study of an Educational Home Visiting Scheme.
 The educational home visiting scheme concerned was an adult education program designed to influence mothers' parenting behaviours.As a result, the book deals with the development of a much wider range of personal characteristics than is found in most texts on developmental psychology.